Shareefa/Systems-Programming/Processes.md

 ## Orphans vs Zombies

 * Orphan: Happens if parent process dies and child still runs takes up resources (**worse** than Zombie)
-* Zombie: child ends after parent no resources but takes up an entry on the process table which has finite space
+* Zombie: child ends after parent no resources but takes up an entry on the process table which has finite space - created if parent never wait because you need to read the status
+*

 ## Fork() Exec() Wait() Pattern

 * you can like put some executable into your child to do
 * child has the same permissions as parent
 * Memory and code is completely replaced by the Exec
+* exec() is called in wait

 ## sleep()